Last Updated May 30, 2020

 And, to be completely honest, that’s not something I would do today.

-And if I do outsource, I often try to pay more.
+If I do outsource though, I often try to pay more.
 I want to pay a price that gets lots of people interested, rather than trying to beat everybody down.

 That’s where the movement is going.